 Women with EDS frequently experience gynecological complications due to the weakness of the connective tissue supporting the reproductive organs.
 Common symptoms include menorrhagia (heavy menstrual bleeding), dysmenorrhea (menstrual cramps), bleeding between menstruations, pelvic pain, and dyspareunia (painful intercourse).

-EDS patients also have a higher risk of miscarriage, ectopic pregnancies (pregnancy outside the uterus), and premature delivery.
+EDS patients may also have a risk of miscarriage, ectopic pregnancies (pregnancy outside the uterus), and premature delivery.
 A cesarean section is usually recommended to reduce additional stress on joints and skin, which may cause post-partum complications.

 All staff in a school where a pupil has EDS should be made aware that a medical emergency can occur, and they should be informed about actions to take in such a situation.
 A physiotherapist or occupational therapist can help evaluate the patient’s adaptational needs at school.